 Their high level of mobility and decreased likelihood of informing their family and friends of their whereabouts when moving to a different location adds to the vulnerability of these women.
-Sex workers are thus part of a population referred to as the "missing missing", i.e. missing individuals who are never reported as missing.
+Sex workers are thus part of a population group referred to as the "missing missing", i.e. missing individuals who are never reported as missing.
 As prior research points out, this has direct consequences for the detection of such homicides, as their disappearance is less likely to be noticed immediately and reported to the police.
-Perhaps due to the lack of attention given to their disappearance, they constitute easier targets for serial homicide.
+Perhaps owing to the lack of attention given to their disappearance, they constitute easier targets for serial homicide.
 Conservative estimates in the United States suggest that serial killers account for one third of all homicides of female sex workers, with nearly all serial perpetrators being clients.

 Given the marginalization of female sex workers in society, some men may find it easier to rationalize violence against them than against women who are not sex workers.
-91 Furthermore, in the eyes of a homicide perpetrator, a sex worker's lack of social status may make him downplay her killing and dehumanize her.
-92
+93 Furthermore, in the eyes of a homicide perpetrator, a sex worker's lack of social status may make him downplay her killing and dehumanize her.
+94

-Data on the killing of sex workers are not collected systematically at international level.
-Therefore, data from only a handful of countries are reported here.
-However, these data are also likely to heavily underreport the phenomenon because such homicides are particularly susceptible to not being reported and being mis-reported.
+Data on the killing of sex workers are not collected systematically at the international level.
+Therefore, data from only a handful of countries are presented here.
+However, these data are also likely to heavily underreport the phenomenon because such homicides are particularly susceptible to not being reported at all or to being misreported.

-In the United Kingdom, according to a report published by the House of Commons, an estimated 152 sex workers were killed between 1990 and 2015.
-In Colombia, a report published by the National Institute for Legal Medicine and Forensic Science stated that 239 female sex workers were killed between 2004 and 2013.
-In over 40 per cent of cases, the killing was committed by firearm, on a public street or highway and the murder context revolved around an argument, vengeance or settling of scores.
+In the United Kingdom of Great Britain and Northern Ireland, according to a report published by the House of Commons, an estimated 152 sex workers were killed between 1990 and 2015.
+In Colombia, a report published by the National Institute for Legal Medicine and Forensic Sciences stated that 239 female sex workers were killed between 2004 and 2013.
+In over 40 per cent of cases, the killing was committed by firearm, on a public street or highway, and the murder context revolved around an argument, vengeance or settling of scores.
 Over 50 per cent of the victims were between 20 and 29 years of age, representing 119 murder cases.
-In Italy, data presented in the annual parliamentary report on violence against women showed a total of 72 female sex workers killed in the period 2009-2016.
+In Italy, data presented in the 2017 annual parliamentary report on violence against women indicate that a total of 72 female sex workers were killed in the period 2009-2016.